-The Review Report
+The Review Process

-- 2.5 This draft Review Report sets out the findings and conclusions of the Authority's review of the adopted Eryri LDP.
+- 2.5 A draft Review Report was prepared by the Authority to obtain the views of key stakeholders on what should be considered as part of the review.
+The draft review report included information on what the Authority perceived as the main issues which should be addressed.
+The draft report was considered by the Authority Members Working Group and the Authority's Planning and Access Committee before obtaining the views of the Eryri Forum and key stakeholders as identified in Appendix 1.
+Consultation on the Draft Review Report took place between 7th April 2023 and May 12th 2023.
+The comments received in response to the consultation are summarised in Appendix 4.
+Following engagement with key stakeholders, the draft report was revised to take into account additional considerations raised before finalising the Review Report.
+The Authority's Planning and Access Committee approved the Review Report on 28th of June 2023 before it was submitted to the Welsh Government and published. - 2.6 The Review Report sets out the findings and conclusions of the Authority's review of the adopted Eryri LDP.
 It sets out where the LDP is delivering and performing well, as well as identifying areas that are not being implemented or delivered as intended.
-It also identifies areas that need to be updated to reflect changes to national planning policy and guidance, along with other relevant strategies and evidence. - 2.6 This draft Review Report is an opportunity to obtain the views of key stakeholders on what should be considered as part of the review.
-The draft review report includes information on what the Authority perceives as the main issues which should be addressed.
-The draft report will be considered by the Authority Members Working Group and the Authority's Planning and Access Committee before obtaining the views of the Eryri Forum and key stakeholders as identified in Appendix 1.
-Following engagement with key stakeholders, the draft report will be revised to take into account additional considerations raised before finalising the Review Report. - 2.7 The LPA's review process is also required to conclude on which revision procedure is to be followed for the LDP, either a Full Revision (Replacement LDP) or a Short Form Revision. - 2.8 The finalised Review Report will form an important part of the evidence base for the Replacement LDP.
+It also identifies areas that need to be updated to reflect changes to national planning policy and guidance, along with other relevant strategies and evidence.
+The LPA's review process is also required to conclude on which revision procedure is to be followed for the LDP, either a Full Revision (Replacement LDP) or a Short Form Revision.
+The finalised Review Report will form an important part of the evidence base for the Replacement LDP.